Kunyinsky District: History

 The southern part of the area in 1772 was included into newly established Pskov Governorate.
 In 1777, it was transferred to Polotsk Viceroyalty.
 In 1796, the viceroyalty was abolished and the area was transferred to Belarus Governorate; since 1802 to Vitebsk Governorate.
 After 1919, Vitebsk Governorate was a part of Russian Soviet Federative Socialist Republic.
 In 1924, Vitebsk Governorate was abolished, and Velizhsky Uyezd was transferred to Pskov Governorate.

 On August 1, 1927, Usmynsky District with the administrative center in the selo of Usmyn was created on the territories which previously belonged to Nevelsky and Toropetsky Uyezds.
 It was a part of Velikiye Luki Okrug of Leningrad Oblast.
 On June 17, 1929, the district was transferred to Western Oblast, and on September 20, 1930, Usmynsky District was abolished and split between Velizhsky and Usvyatsky Districts.
 On March 10, 1945, it was re-established as Prikhabsky District, with the administrative center in the selo of Prikhaby, a part of Velikiye Luki Oblast, from the areas belonging to Usvyatsky and Kunyinsky Districts.
-On March 1949 the administrative center of the district was moved to Usmyn, and the district renamed Usmynsky.
+In March 1949 the administrative center of the district was moved to Usmyn, and the district renamed Usmynsky.
 On October 2, 1957, the district was transferred to Pskov Oblast.
 On October 3, 1959, Usmynsky District was abolished and merged into Kunyinsky District.